alexlobera/leanjs_OLD_NX/src/pages/blog/styling-in-react.md

 - [Default page layout](https://github.com/reactjsacademy/reactjsacademy/blob/master/src/layouts/index.js)
 - [Home page](https://github.com/reactjsacademy/reactjsacademy/blob/master/src/pages/index.js)

-That being said, I often see that many new developers to React that are used to the "old .css" find it very difficult to only use component based styles.
-Common cases they mention:
+That being said, I often see that many developers new to React are used to the "old .css" and find it very difficult to only use component based styles.
+Some common cases they mention:

 - They want font colours and sizes in SASS or LESS variables.
 If you use component based styles those colours, fonts, etc become [simple JavaScript variables](https://github.com/reactjsacademy/reactjsacademy/blob/master/src/config/styles.js).
 - Styling "default/ generic" h1, h2, h3, h4, h5, h6, p….
 No problem, they can also be [components](https://github.com/reactjsacademy/reactjsacademy/tree/master/src/components/text).
 - Default paddings and margins.
-You can elegantly solve it by using [themings](https://github.com/reactjsacademy/reactjsacademy/blob/master/src/layouts/index.js#L24).
+You can elegantly solve it by using [theming](https://github.com/reactjsacademy/reactjsacademy/blob/master/src/layouts/index.js#L24).

 As you can see, in all those cases we can use a component, and so you can co-locate the style in that component.
-I know, it might not look that obvious at the beginning, especially if you are very used to SASS, LESS, or “classic” CSS.
+I know, it might not seem that obvious at the beginning, especially if you are very used to SASS, LESS, or “classic” CSS.

 ## Component libraries <a name="component-libraries"></a>

 There are different libraries (AKA component toolkits) that you can use to speed up the development of a UI.
-What I mean by component library is a set of React components that follow some design system and provide an implementation for common UI patterns such as Text, Button, Dropdown, Tabs, Datapicker, etc.
+What I mean by component library is a set of React components that follow some design system and provide an implementation for common UI patterns such as Text, Button, Dropdown, Tabs,Datapicker, etc.

 These are some of the most popular component libraries in React: